tdyer/rails-overview-lesson/CreateMigrationModel.md

 ![General Assembly Logo](http://i.imgur.com/ke8USTq.png)

 ## Objectives

-* Draw Diagrams that show the flow of a HTTP Requests and Responses and the how the Model, View and Controller interact.
-* Start to create a cheatsheet for all the Rails and Rack commands.
-* Create a Rails backend app.
+* Create a ActiveRecord Migration.
-* Review the file/directory structure for Rails.
-* Initialize the DB for this Rails application.
-* Start the Rails app and access it.
 * Create an ActiveRecord Model.
-* Create a DB Migration.
 * Migrate the Rails DB.
 * Check the DB for the Table associated with the Model.
 * Create a Seed file that will populate the DB.
 * Populate the DB with this seed data.
 * Use some ArticeRecord methods in the Rails console to find movies.
+* Maintain a cheatsheet for all the Rails and Rack commands.
+* Add attributes to a Model.

 **Note: The implementation of this lesson is in** [`movies_crud_app`](https://github.com/tdyer/movies_crud_app)